 The mine owners were an unscrupulous and greedy lot; workers were frequently paid in ‘company’ money which could only be spent in ‘company’ shops and at ‘inflated’ company prices.
 Homes too were owned by the coal owners and if you were out of work, you were ‘out of home too’.
 Should a miner die, at work, or otherwise, his wife and kids would be ‘out on the street’ and with only ‘company’ money they were headed for the dreaded ‘workhouse’.
 All of which is a long way from the sylvan setting in the photograph.

-These are some totally unsolicited comments from people who have already read Gricing: Amazon Customer on 6 Jan.
+And these are some totally unsolicited comments from people who have already read Gricing: Amazon Customer on 6 Jan.
 2016 Format: Paperback Verified Purchase: “Brilliant and interesting book”

 Format: Paperback Verified Purchase